ThorntonMatthewD/dev-carolina-blog/_posts/language-choice.md

 is extremely performant as it's able to handle requests asynchronously.
 I have gotten very familiar with it in another project I am a part of, where we ported our backend to FastAPI from Flask, and I have seen first-hand what an improvement FastAPI can offer in a high request volume environment.
 Along with the SQLAlchemy and asyncpg libraries I expect to be able to handle the large amount of data transfer my application will require!

 So long story short, I will be writing my backend in Python! 🐍 Despite what the cover image may suggest, it is by far my favorite language and what I am most comfortable with.
-It is what I consider to be a mix of the best object oriented and function programming has to offer!
+It is what I consider to be a mix of the best object oriented and functional programming has to offer!

 ***